 Tier 1: A Behavior Committee designee has been assigned to each local school district.
 For basic technical assistance (e.g., form completion, best practices) local school district teams can contact their district designee.

-Tier 2: Coming in January 2017, local district and VBISD-based teams will be able to request members of the committee present targeted training sessions during their professional development days, staff meetings, or other designated times.
+Tier 2: Coming in Spring 2017, local district and VBISD-based teams will be able to request members of the committee present targeted training sessions during their professional development days, staff meetings, or other designated times.
 Information on available training sessions coming soon.

 Tier 3: For intensive support, local school districts or VBISD programs can submit a Request for Observation and Consultation Services (ROCS).
 Use the narrative section to describe the presenting problem and include relevant information.
 For example: behavior and discipline data, record of past interventions, previously completed FBA/PBSP.